-Ergonomic equipment is available to employees and training/awareness-raising on the prevention of musculoskeletal disorders and working on a screen carried out during the year.
+Ergonomic equipment is available to employees and training/awareness-raising on the prevention of musculoskeletal disorders and working on a screen carried out each year.

-The Health, Safety and Environment (HSE) department and HR are the first contact point for any questions relating to working conditions.
+The Health, Safety and Environment (HSE) and Human Resources departments and HR are the first contact point for any questions relating to working conditions.

-Transgene encourages employees to comment on their working conditions, particularly during departmental, laboratory or team meetings, during the annual information meeting (collection of questions before the meeting), in the context of working groups or cross-functional meetings (in particular "Transcom" and "Transverse" meetings).
+Transgene encourages employees to comment on their working conditions, particularly during departmental, laboratory or team meetings, during the annual information meeting (collection of questions before the meeting), in the context of working groups or cross-functional meetings.

-The Sharepoint internal network, the "Transcript" blog, or internal surveys can be used to collect information.
+The Sharepoint internal network, the "Transcript" blog or internal surveys can be used to collect information.